 Technically, I wasn’t invited.
-But a (much more affluent) friend was offered the chance to drive an i3 at a local BMW dealer and was told a guest was welcome.
+But a (much more affluent) friend was offered the chance to drive a 2014 BMW i3 at a local BMW dealer and was told a guest was welcome.
 So I was essentially there “incognito,” courtesy of the good graces of another.

 Turns out we were not alone.
 In fact, it was kind of a gala—one for which I was decidedly underdressed.
 (However, it later became apparent that most of the many “suits” were salespeople and dealership folk, as the other civilians who braved the bitter cold to get there were likewise dressed in jeans … though I doubt theirs came from Farm & Fleet.)